Railway related deaths

 2022-0031 31 Jan 2022 Surrey

-Concerns summary Child mental health services lack mandatory Autism training for triage staff, risking inadequate understanding and inappropriate closure of referrals.
+Concerns summary (AI summary) Child mental health services lack mandatory Autism training for triage staff, risking inadequate understanding and inappropriate closure of referrals.
 Routine referrals are automatically deemed low risk, despite potential for significant harm.

 Gregory Barber